JPeer264/node-semantic-git-commit-cli/README.md

 > Just create a `.sgcrc` in your project root or you can add everything in your `package.json` with the value `sgc`

+You can even create a global config.
+Just go to your users home and create a `.sgcrc`.
+The global config will be triggered if no project configurations are present.

 ### Types

 > Types will define your git commits.